geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 **Nimlgen** [00:07:57]
 So yeah, for AM, I still have a speed to match the AMD driver, and also there is one weird behavior when accessing memory just sometimes return like all Fs.
-So yeah, and that's pretty strange because I have...
+So yeah, and that's pretty strange because I have..
-Well, like, their kernel driver, like, modified would, like, remove...
+Well, like, their kernel driver, like, modified would, like, remove..
 So, basically, it's the same logic as our drivers, and it works.
 So, I think I'm just doing something wrong on the CPU side, maybe.
 I know.
 Yeah, I'll double-check that.